-Trump sued, lawyers claim denying children a healthy future by not addressing climate change
+Trump sued by CPM; lawyers claim denying children a healthy future by not addressing climate change

 A group of children and young adults is suing President Donald Trump’s administration for denying their right to a livable environment, claiming that by not properly addressing climate concerns, the United States is taking away their right to a healthy future.
 Two of the case’s lawyers, Julia Olson and Philip Gregory, spoke to a group of Yale students, faculty and community members Saturday about their work on the lawsuit, Juliana v.
 U.S.